 Simulation testing

-Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true spatial trend (Fig. 3).
-When both variance parameters are small, estimates are precisely estimated and unbiased; however, large values of either can limit the ability to recover the trend (Fig. 3).
-The performance of these models is also conditional on additional parameters and structure not included in our sensitivity analysis (e.g., spatial decay and spatial variation parameters); however, these results indicate that spatiotemporal variation and observation error have similar effects on our ability to recover trends (comparison of rows in Fig. 3).
+Results from our simulation indicated that, as expected, both observation error variation and spatiotemporal variation degraded our ability to estimate the true local trend (Fig. 3).
+When both variance parameters were small, estimates were precisely estimated and unbiased; however, large values of either limited the ability to recover the trend (Fig. 3).
+Results of further sensitivity analysis were also as expected (Fig. S2), with spatial variation having no effect on local trend estimates, while estimates of the local trend were only poor when the variation of the local trend field was extremely low (i.e., the signal was barely present and obscured by variation in other components, causing low correlation between estimated and true local trends; Fig. S2f).
+Furthermore, we found that the correct model (the model including the local trend) was easily distinguished by model selection using AIC except when observation error or spatiotemporal variation was extremely high, or when the local trend variance was extremely low (Fig. S3).

-West Coast groundfish application
+West coast groundfish application

-Predictions of the spatially explicit trend from the spatial-trend model revealed intricate fine-scale spatial structure and rates of change of species in the West Coast groundfish community.
-Our cluster analysis of the estimated spatial trend and latitude helped to delineate areas with the greatest relative rate of change in density over time.
-Among all 19 species, typically at least one of the breaks between clusters occurred at a latitude corresponding to a recognized biogeographic break (Fig. 4).
-These locations of similarity between the boundaries of the spatial-trend clusters occurred most often near Point Conception in southern California and Cape Mendocino in northern California.
-Approximately 14-15 species had cluster boundaries near Cape Mendocino, with roughly 6-7 near Point Conception.
-Nearly all major cluster breaks occurred within latitudes between Cape Mendocino and Point Conception.
-However, there was some variability among species in the precise location of the boundary of the spatial-trend cluster.
-Given the general proximity between trend cluster breaks and the established biogeographic boundaries, we chose to evaluate the latitudinal center of gravity (COG) within each biogeographic region (rather than within each species-specific trend cluster) to compare with the coastwide COG.
+Predictions of the spatially explicit temporal trend from the local trend model revealed intricate fine-scale spatial structure and rates of change of species in the west coast groundfish community.
+Our cluster analysis of the estimated local trend and latitude helped to delineate areas with the greatest relative rate of change in density over time.
+For the majority (58%) of species, at least one of the breaks between local trend clusters occurred at a latitude within 100km of the two predominant biogeographic breaks in this ecosystem: Point Conception in southern California and Cape Mendocino in northern California (Fig. 4).
+Furthermore, all species had at least one cluster break falling at latitudes between these two biogeographic boundaries and 79% of species had at least half of their cluster breaks in this area.
+However, there was variability among species in the precise location of the boundaries of the local trend clusters.
+Results were similar, yet clusters were less spatially contiguous, when clustering on only the local trend without latitude (Fig. S4).
+Given the general proximity between trend cluster breaks and the established biogeographic boundaries, we chose to evaluate the latitudinal center of gravity (COG) within each biogeographic region (rather than within each species-specific local trend cluster) to compare with the coastwide COG.
+Early exploration indicated that results were qualitatively similar between these two approaches for defining the unit on which to compute COGs; however, we chose not to compute COGs by local trend cluster over concerns that this could minimize and obscure distribution shifts (e.g., if density is changing uniformly over time within a cluster, one would expect the COG of that cluster to remain relatively constant).